cfloisand/FSJSON/README.md

 If an array does not contain a homogeneous collection of objects, it can still be serialized using a value transformer by implementing `-valueTransformerForProperty:`.

 #### Dictionaries
 Dictionaries must use `NSString`s as keys.
 Values, like arrays, can be any supported type.
-If a value in a dictionary is a custom class conforming to `UCJSONSerializable`, implement the `-classForDictionaryObjectWithKeyPath:` method:
+If a value in a dictionary is a custom class conforming to `FSJSONSerializable`, implement the `-classForDictionaryObjectWithKeyPath:` method:
 ```
 - (Class)classForDictionaryObjectWithKeyPath:(NSString *)keyPath {
     NSArray<NSString*> *kpComponents = [keyPath componentsSeparatedByString:@"."];